Applications now open for 2026 artist residencies!

 One artist or team at a time is invited to stay for a week-long residency at The Garret at Folkist Space, with dedicated studio space at the KAC and an unrestricted $500 stipend for food and travel.

-• Folk artists in most disciplines!
+• Folky artists in most disciplines!

 -Musicians/Songwriters